A test-flight of our drone

 Group photo of the engineering team

-Our system aims to reduce cost, complexity, and risk by enabling direct, autonomous transport.
+Our system aims to reduce costs, complexity, and risk by enabling direct, autonomous transport.

 VEHICLE AND ITERATION

-The current iteration of the drone is being designed to carry a 4 × 4 × 6 inch payload, weighing up to 3 lbs, over distances exceeding 50 km.
+The current iteration of the drone is designed to carry a 4 × 4 × 6 inch payload, weighing up to 1 kg, over distances exceeding 50 km.
 Rapid iteration is central to our approach.
-We use 3D printing to prototype aggressively, often manufacturing and flight-testing a revised airframe every week.
+We have used 3D printing to prototype aggressively, often manufacturing and flight-testing a revised airframe every week.
 This allows us to validate design changes quickly instead of locking into slow, traditional development cycles.
-Once this smaller variation is complete, we have plans to move onto a larger variation that can transport larger payloads.
+Once this quarter-scale pilot-trial model has run its paces, Haast plans to move onto a larger aircraft that can transport larger payloads across longer distances.

 MATERIALS